Th3Mayar/dart_practice/README.md

 ### Utility Functions

-The project contains a utility function in `string_utils.dart` to handle case-insensitive comparisons.
+The project contains a utility function in `functions.dart` to handle case-insensitive comparisons.
 It converts any string to lowercase before checking the type of vehicle:

 ```dart
 String toLower(String input) {